lilyhoanghg/MCQA/README.md

 ![Screenshot 2024-05-21 171900](https://github.com/lilyhoanghg/MCQA/assets/30521679/8e869a8a-5686-4c54-a4f4-d864432d86ce)

 # MCQA benchmark dataset
+MCQA contains a total of 157,764 question-asnwer pairs, including 4,135 different question templates, and 83 question types.
 A sample from the MCQA validation set is presented here.
 ```
 "qid": "mcqa-91c1fbfe-e67e-11ee-85f2-58961d663d9c",
 "question": "What actor starred in both [The Buddy Holly Story] and [Surviving the Game]?",